 - Reside as a patient in a nursing home, or

 - Receive Social Security disability benefits.

-Generally, the claimant would need assistance with his or her activities of daily living (ADLs), such as bathing, feeding, dressing, or attending to the wants of nature.
+Generally, the claimant would need assistance unreimbursed Medical expenses to get the highest level of pension.
 Other requirements are that the veteran must meet wartime service requirements, be financially eligible and able to meet an asset (net worth) and income test, and have been discharged for a cause other than dishonorable.